-Director Kurt Neumann brings us another solid jungle adventure that is just chock full of action.
-Both Tarzan and Boy get to show off their badass jungle skills, and even Cheeta gets to step in for a rescue or two.
-Jane on the other hand should have stayed in London with her relatives; she is a complete waste of space in this movie.
-One can’t blame Brenda Joyce as she is stuck with a terribly written part, and the producers just don’t seem to know what to do with the character.
-The biggest criticism I have is that the title character of the movie, the Leopard Woman, has even less of an impact on the story than Jane does.
-She is too passive, letting Lazar, her number one henchman Mongo (Anthony Caruso), and her brother Kimba do all the work.
+Director Kurt Neumann brings us another solid jungle adventure that is just chock full of action with both Tarzan and Boy get to show off their badass jungle skills, even Cheeta gets to step in for a rescue or two, but Jane on the other hand should have stayed in London with her relatives as she is a complete waste of space in this movie.
+One can’t blame Brenda Joyce for this as she was stuck with a terribly written part, and the producers just don’t seem to know what to do with the character.
+The biggest criticism I have is that the title character of the movie, the Leopard Woman, has even less of an impact on the story than Jane does, she is far too passive to make a good villain, letting Lazar, her number one henchman Mongo (Anthony Caruso), and her brother Kimba do all the work.

 What is most striking about this script is that villains’ motivations are very understandable, they feel that their culture is being destroyed by colonization, and that is pretty much what was going on in Africa at the time.
 The movie is quick to show us that these rebels are evil cultists, and that they deserve the beat down they’ll get at the hands of Tarzan and friends, but it’s really not that hard to see things from their point of view.
 And that’s what makes for a great story.